Interest-Only Mortgages Explained: How They Work in the UK

 Pension lump sum

 From age 55, you can take up to 25% of your pension pot as a tax-free lump sum.
-If your pension is large enough, this can serve as a repayment strategy.
-Lenders will ask for current pension valuations and projected growth figures.
+Where the pot is large enough, that alone can cover the capital.
+Lenders will ask to see current pension valuations and projected growth figures.

 - 05